fhildeb/lukso-node-guide/1-hardware-build/README.md

 - **IPv6 Support**: As the internet transitions from IPv4 to IPv6, it's important to have a router that supports IPv6 to ensure future compatibility and optimal performance for your blockchain node.
 - **VPN Support**: Some blockchain networks may require or recommend using a VPN for added security and privacy.
 Ensure that the router supports VPN connections, either through built-in functionality or compatibility with third-party VPN services.
 - **Firmware Updates and Security**: Choose a router from a reputable manufacturer that provides regular firmware updates and security patches.
 This ensures that your router stays up-to-date with the latest features and security improvements.

+In Germany, the company AVM is rated quite high in terms of quality, user interface, warranty lenght, and performance.
+I chose one of the higher end routers in their product lineup that comes with fiber optic support and WiFi mesh support for higher WiFi ranges.

+**Router**: Fritzbox 7590 AX (Gigabit LAN, Fiber Support, WiFi 6)

+### 1.1.3 Network Requirements

+Running an EVM Proof of Stake validator node at home requires a stable and reliable internet connection with sufficient network speeds and low latency.
+This is crucial to ensure optimal performance and maintain the validator's active status within the EVM 2.0 network.
+Here's why network speeds and latency are essential:

+- **Blockchain Synchronization**: A fast and stable internet connection is required to efficiently synchronize the blockchain data with the Ethereum network.
+Slow download speeds can lead to longer sync times, which may prevent your validator from actively participating in the consensus process, causing missed opportunities for rewards.
+- **Attestations and Proposals**: As a validator, your node is responsible for creating attestations and proposing blocks.
+A low-latency connection ensures that your attestations and proposals reach the network promptly, increasing the likelihood of inclusion in the final chain and earning rewards.
+- **Missed Events and Penalties**: In Ethereum PoS, validators can be penalized for failing to participate in the consensus process.
+If your network connection is slow or unstable, it could cause missed attestations or proposals, resulting in penalties and reduced rewards.
+- **Network Partition Resilience**: A reliable internet connection with low latency helps your validator node stay connected to the network and recover quickly from temporary network partitions.
+This reduces the risk of being isolated from the rest of the network and missing important consensus events.
+- **Security**: A stable and fast internet connection allows your validator node to stay updated with the latest security patches and software updates, reducing the risk of vulnerabilities and potential attacks.

+Here are the rough minimal network requirements and how it looks like on my end:

+- **Download speed**: A minimum download speed of `10-15 Mbps` is recommended, with higher speeds being more desirable for faster blockchain synchronization and data transfer.
+I got a fiber connection at home with around 100Mbps unlocked.
+- **Upload speed**: A minimum upload speed of `2-4 Mbps` is suggested to ensure your attestations and proposals can be sent to the network quickly.
+With my fiber connection at home I get around 70MBps.
+- **Latency**: A low-latency connection below `80-100 ms` is ideal for ensuring timely participation in the consensus process and increasing the chances of rewards.

+In conclusion, having sufficient network speeds and low latency is essential for running an Ethereum PoS validator node at home.
+It ensures optimal performance, maximizes reward potential, and minimizes the risk of penalties or missed events.

 ## 1.2 Node Build Process